cwthom/shinyhelper/README-devel.md

 ### inline

 To specify inline content, simply set `type = "inline"` in `helper`, and supply the `title` and `content` arguments. `content` can be a character vector, in which case each element will be a new line.
-E.g.
+You can also use raw HTML tags to format your inline content E.g.

 ```
 plotOutput(outputId = "plot") %>% helper(type = "inline",
                                          title = "Plot",
-                                         content = "This is a plot.")
+                                         content = c("This is a <b>plot</b>.",
+                                                     "This is on a new line."))
 ```

 ### markdown